codectl/ticket-api/README.rst

     :target: https://opensource.org/licenses/MIT
     :alt: license: MIT

-A service for managing emails coming in/out from/to a O365 mailbox and integrates them with Jira.
+A service for managing emails coming in/out from/to a *O365* mailbox and integrates them with *Jira*.

-This service is suitable for anyone looking to create Jira tickets from the emails arriving to a mailbox.
-The motivation behind the creation of this project is that, on one hand, Jira provides good tools to track and manage tickets, and O365 mailbox is a convenient way to receive requests in the form of an email.
-This solution comes to merge the best of both worlds by allowing one to create a Jira ticket directly from a O365 email.
-Once a new email arrives to a mailbox, the service picks up the message from the inbox folder, and contacts the Jira API for the creation of the ticket.
+This service is suitable for anyone looking to create *Jira* tickets from the emails arriving to a mailbox.
+The motivation behind the creation of this project is that, on one hand, *Jira* provides good tools to track and manage tickets, and *O365* mailbox is a convenient way to receive requests in the form of an email.
+This solution comes to merge the best of both worlds by allowing one to create a *Jira* ticket directly from a *O365* email.
+Once a new email arrives to a mailbox, the service picks up the message from the inbox folder, and contacts the *Jira* API for the creation of the ticket.

 Setup 🔧
 =====